Nest Preschool

 Ages Served

-The Nest Preschool is licensed for ages 3 - 6 years old.
-Mixed-age groups offer children opportunities to develop and practice valuable social skills.
+The Nest Preschool is licensed for ages 3 - 5 years old.
+Our mixed-age groups offer children opportunities to develop and practice valuable social and problem solving skills.
 This also can be a wonderful environment for siblings, because they are not separated, and this can ease their transition into a new child care setting.
 Older children learn to adapt their language and social skills to relate with younger children, often learning patience, compassion and problem solving skills.
 In addition, younger children are challenged by older children and often engage in more complex activities than when they play with same age peers.

 Location & Hours of Operation